Vyckie Garrison

-Vyckie Garrison is a former member of the Quiverfull movement.
+Vyckie Garrison (born December 14, 1965) is a former member of the Quiverfull movement.
 She published a "pro-life, pro-family" newspaper, The Nebraska Family Times, widely circulated in northeast Nebraska.
 The newspaper was fundamentalist and theocratic, but not necessarily aimed at families that adhered to Quiverfull philosophy.
 She wrote articles for various publications for Christian homeschoolers.
-After leaving the movement, she began a blog No Longer Quivering, an online resource for women leaving Quiverfull or similar movements.
+After leaving the movement, she began a blog No Longer Quivering.

 Biography

 Garrison was born in Yuba City, California on December 14, 1965.
 At 16, in the early 1980s, she married a high school boyfriend and moved to Carson City, Nevada subsisting on Job Corps positions.
 Garrison began listening to a Christian radio station and attending a Pentecostal church.
 Garrison's marriage ended, and she became pregnant with her oldest daughter during a short-lived affair.
 She moved to Iowa to be near her mother and met Warren Bennett at a church picnic.
 She was married to Bennett for 18 years, and had six children with him.
 Garrison followed a new pastor's counsel to homeschool her growing family, which eventually led her to the Quiverfull movement.

 She and her husband wrote and published a newspaper for families that adhered to the Quiverfull philosophy, and wrote articles for various publications for Christian homeschoolers.
 Her husband, Warren, was blinded in a work accident and, she says, had trouble keeping a job.
 She says she founded their paper in part to create a sales position for him, to maintain the illusion of his heading their family.
 She includes an example of her writing for the Quiverfull movement in the blog entry "Vyckie's Tour de Crap: Quiverfull and the Life of the Mother."

 The Bennetts were named Nebraska's "family of the year" in 2003 by the Nebraska Family Council, a nonprofit that works "to uphold biblical principles in society."

 Her third child was born by caesarean section.
 Her doctor at the time advised her that her life would be endangered by future pregnancies, so her husband had a vasectomy.
 Shortly after the vasectomy, she was introduced, via her Christian homeschooling friends, to Mary Pride's "The Way Home: Beyond Feminism and Back to Reality" and "God's Plans for Families" by Nancy Campbell.
 She shared the anti-birth control, pro-natalist views she'd gleaned from those books with Warren, who subsequently underwent a vasectomy reversal.